Titou-Onee/CloudDevOps_ecommerce/README.md

     - **deploy**: Kustomize the kubernetes manifests to trigger ArgoCD

 ### 3. Kubernetes Manifests
 - Use of **Kustomization** file to deploy the app and dynamically update the image tag.
 - **Architecture** :
     - Namespace : ecommerce
     - Application_deployment
     - Postgresql_deployment
     - Postgresql_PVC
-    - Config map : for DB user access ???
     - **SealedSecrets** : for DB secrets
 - **Service** :
     - Ingress
     - Network policy
 - **Security** :
-    - Service account : for DB
+    - Service account
-    - Role : for DB
+    - Role

 ### 4. AWS Infrastructure provisioning usign Terraform
+- **1 VPC**
-- **EKS module** :
+- **Private Subnets** :
-    - EKS cluster
+  - EKS module :
+    - scaling nodes
-    - RBAC for nodes
+    - iam RBAC
+    - network security group
-- **Network module** :
+- **Public Subnets** :
-    - EKS internet access
+     - Ec2 Bastion for cluster administration access via ssh
-    - Access list for nodes
+     - alb for application access
 - **Remote state**
     - S3 bucket on AWS

 ### 5. Configuration Management using Ansible
 - **Preparation of the cluster** :
     - Verification of the cluster state
-    - Installation of drivers
+    - Installation of drivers and gp3
 - **ArgoCD** :
-    - Installation of the controller
+    - Installation of the argoCD controller
     - Creation of the app-of-apps

 ### 6. Applications management using ArgoCD